Frequently Asked Questions

 Can you return the old used parts that have been replaced?

-Yes we can, and do return them.
+Yes, we can, and do return them.
 It is standard practice to return these parts.
 Please make sure you include the original parts that came from the injectors being serviced.
 Sometimes these parts tell us a story about the injectors being serviced.
 If you were experiencing a leak and remove all o-rings before sending them in for service, we would not be able to tell you where the leak was coming from.